ElwynPalmerton/Blerdeblerb-client/README.md

 **MongoDB:**

-_You also need to MongoDB locally to run Blerdeblurb._
+_You also need to install MongoDB locally to run Blerdeblurb._

 1. Check to see if you have mongoDB installed locally by running `mongo --version`.
 2. If you need to install mongoDB please consult the documentation at [MongoDB Installation Documentation(https://www.mongodb.com/docs/manual/installation/)]